lenskit/csr/docs/kernels.rst

 converted to a handle with :py:func:`to_handle`, and subsequent operations use that handle to access the matrix.
 Handles must be *explicitly* released, or they will generally leak memory.

-Kernels must be created from the underlying native representation — you cannot directly pass an instance of :py:class:`csr.CSR`.

 .. autofunction:: to_handle
 .. autofunction:: from_handle